1. CHEMICAL PRODUCTS & COMPANY IDENTIFICATION

 Uranium Hexafluoride: Radioactive/Nephrotoxin.

-• Acute exposure: Oral toxicity of uranium compounds is lower than that by inhalation.
+- Acute exposure: Oral toxicity of uranium compounds is lower than that by inhalation.
 Uranium compounds are toxic to the kidneys.
 Absorbed uranium is deposited in bone and the kidneys.
 Alpha emission from deposited uranium may damage either of these tissues.
 Poisoning may also occur from the fluoride component of this material.
 Fluoride poisoning may result in excessive salivation, nausea, vomiting, diarrhea, and abdominal cramps.
-Fluoride binding bivalent cations (calcium and magnesium) may result in weakness, tremor, shallow respiration, and convulsions and eventually lead to cardiac arrhythmias.
+Fluoride-binding bivalent cations (calcium and magnesium) may result in weakness, tremors, shallow respiration, and convulsions and eventually lead to cardiac arrhythmias.

-• Chronic exposure: Chronic poisoning may develop after prolonged exposure to soluble uranium compounds.
-There may be changes in the peripheral blood, such a leucopenia, lymphopenia, and neutropenia, and symptoms of vegetative dystonia.
-In addition to these chemical effects, long term irradiation of the kidney and bone marrow may damage these tissues.
+- Chronic exposure: Chronic poisoning may develop after prolonged exposure to soluble uranium compounds.
+There may be changes in the peripheral blood, such as leucopenia, lymphopenia, and neutropenia, and symptoms of vegetative dystonia.
+In addition to these chemical effects, long-term irradiation of the kidney and bone marrow may damage these tissues.

 Alpha Radiation